QuantSysBio/inSPIRE/README.md

 inSPIRE allows easy rescoring of MaxQuant, Mascot or PEAKS DB search results using spectral prediction. inSPIRE is primarily developed to use Prosit predicted spectra but can also use MS<sup>2</sup>PIP predictions. inSPIRE enables the prediction of MS2 spectra with Prosit without the need of a GPU and it can be run on a standard workstation or laptop.

+## inSPIRE Versions from previous publications

+We continue to update and improve inSPIRE with new releases.
+However, all previous versions used for passed publications are available online.
+The following versions are relevant

+* Use version 1.0 (with minor bug fixes in versions 1.1, 1.2, and 1.3) and python version 3.9 for exact version used in [inSPIRE: An open-source tool for increased mass spectrometry identification rates using Prosit spectral prediction](https://doi.org/10.1016/j.mcpro.2022.100432)

+* Use version 1.5 and python version 3.9 for the exact version used in [Protein degradation by human 20S proteasomes elucidates the interplay between peptide hydrolysis and splicing](https://www.nature.com/articles/s41467-024-45339-3)

+* Use version 2.0rc6 and python version 3.11 for the latest inSPIRE functionality (manuscript in preparation).

 ## Set Up

 ### Before Downloading